JOY-SWang/SearchMedPaper/README.md

 ```

 # Acknowledgements
-This project was completed under the supervision of Professor Bingxin Zhao at the University of Pennsylvania.
-I am deeply grateful to Bingxuan Li and Dr. Zichen Zhang for their generous help and guidance throughout this project.
+This project was completed under the guidance and supervision of Bingxuan Li and Professor Bingxin Zhao at University of Pennsylvania.

 For any questions, please contact joywang909@gmail.com.